FingerRec/FingerveinRecognitionModel3/README.md

-#Fingervein Recognition Model3
+# Fingervein Recognition Model3
 ---
-This project include two part(matlab and tensorflow),which be finshed in 2017.5.
+This project implement in matlab and python,which be finshed in 2017.5.Be sure you have a GPU first,preprocess and cnn model in cpu is slow.

 ### 01_Genetic_Preprocess
 This part use Genetic algorithm to finish remapping.